-This post is for hosts looking for free pre-scripted AirBnB template messages and instructions.
+This post is for hosts looking for free pre-scripted Airbnb template messages and instructions.
 This post also includes a list of general check-in information & security deposit information that are common questions in a standard guest check-in.
-There are free templates of AirBnB house rules and house manuals available for download as well.
+There are free blank templates (design only) of Airbnb available for download as well.

 Welcome Greeting Template